 Requirements for getting Vanuatu citizenship by investment

-To be eligible to participate in both programs, the foreigner must:
+To be eligible to participate in the Vanuatu Citizenship by Investment program, CBI, the foreigner must:

 - be over 18;